Do you want to know or see what artificial intelligence is like?

 Alexa is not the only AI virtual assistant, there is Siri (developed by Apple), Google Assistant (developed by Google), and Bixby (developed by Samsung) among others.

-Each of these virtual assistants have their respective smart speakers.
+Each of these virtual assistants has its respective smart speakers.

-iRobot are a pioneer in autonomous (robotic) vacuum cleaners.
+iRobot is a pioneer in autonomous (robotic) vacuum cleaners.
 These autonomous robot vacuums as the name implies are capable of cleaning the floor of your home autonomously.
-Whether its carpet or wooden floor, they work just fine.
+Whether it’s carpet or wooden floor, they work just fine.

 iRobot vacuum cleaners are one of the best robotic vacuums powered by artificial intelligence.
 They are really cool and come with impressively functional features.